CUWALID/CUWALID.github.io/_includes/tutorials/pip-installation.md

 ## Pip Installation

-These steps assume you already have Python installed.
+These steps assume you already have Anaconda installed to easily create new environments.
 We recommend using a **Python version between 3.9 and 3.11**.
+If you aren't using anaconda, it is still recommended to create an environment.

-If you don't have Python installed yet, you can download it from [here](https://www.python.org/downloads/release/python-3119/).
+If you don't have Anaconda or Python installed yet, check out the instructions [here](#python-tutorial).
 Make sure to **tick the "Add to PATH" box** during installation to simplify the setup.

-Alternatively, you can use **Anaconda** to create an environment with a specific Python version, as shown below.

-These steps should work even if installing through **PyPI within a Conda environment**, but note that dependency conflicts may be more likely with this method.

 ---